quicwg/base-drafts/draft-ietf-quic-transport.md

 ## STREAM Frames {#frame-stream}

 STREAM frames implicitly create a stream and carry stream data.
-The STREAM frame Type field takes the form 0b00001XXX (or the set of values from 0x08 to 0x0f).
+The Type field in the STREAM frame takes the form 0b00001XXX (or the set of values from 0x08 to 0x0f).
 The three low-order bits of the frame type determine the fields that are present in the frame:

 * The OFF bit (0x04) in the frame type is set to indicate that there is an Offset field present.
 When set to 1, the Offset field is present.
 When set